Can you use a reverse mortgage to pay off debt?

 NMLS# 386298 · Published March 12, 2026

-The most common use: paying off your mortgage
+What's the most common use?
+Paying off your mortgage

 The single most common reason people get a HECM is to pay off their existing mortgage.
 The reverse mortgage pays off your remaining balance at closing, and your monthly mortgage payment goes to zero.
 Immediately.